 3918 S. MOPAC Expy.

 With parking along the highway, the Twin Falls access point is another popular trailhead.
 From here, you’ll hike downhill along Barton Creek, past steep rock walls, and through lush forest.
 Twin Falls is a short hike from the trailhead, with Sculpture Falls about 1.25 miles farther away.
-Barton Creek, once bone dry, is once again full of water, making for picturesque falls and a good swim.
+The water level of the creek depends on current rainfall conditions.

 710 Camp Craft Rd.